-Class Charts is a mechanism by which we can keep parents and students informed about homework, attendance, behaviour, achievements and much more, all by ing in to the website using an app or by logging in to the website.
+Arbor is a mechanism by which we can keep parents and students informed about homework, attendance, behaviour, achievements and much more, all by using one app or by logging in to the website.

-Class Charts is popular amongst schools across the country and we are thrilled to be using it.
-We will be sending more details nearer the time but please take a look at the Class Charts website (click on the logo) to see what we are excited about - we're sure you will be too!
+Arbor is popular amongst schools across the country and we are thrilled to be using it.
+We will be sending more details nearer the time but please take a look at the Arbor website (click HERE or on the logo or simply search online for the Arbor Parent App details) to see what we are excited about - we're sure you will be too!